maxkofler/sondbus/spec/Sondbus.md

 The master will also broadcast a configuration frame for its own configuration.
 This informs all the slaves about the objects to expect from the master.

-## 0x1F Cyclic configuration confirm
+## 0x21 Cyclic object configuration confirm

-This frame is a response to a [cyclic configuration](#0x1e-cyclic-configuration) frame.
+This frame is a response to a [cyclic object configuration](#0x20-cyclic-object-configuration) frame.

 It basically repeats the contents of the frame to be confirmed and applies it for the following [cyclic request](#0x10-cyclic-request)s.
 This confirms to the master that the slave has successfully applied the new configuration.

+> [!NOTE]
+>
+> The address field is used as the destination, always addressing the master (0).

+## 0x22 Cyclic object configuration reject

+This frame is a response to a [cyclic object configuration](#0x20-cyclic-object-configuration) frame.

+The slave rejects the cyclic configuration and the new configuration is not applied.
+This can be caused by many different things and the data section of the response contains a UTF-8 string explaining the failure.

 > [!NOTE]
 >